-Parameter Technical conditions Frequency band 5470-5725 MHz Permissible operation Indoor and outdoor use Installations in road vehicles, trains and aircraft and use for Unmanned Aircraft Systems are not permitted.
-Maximum mean e.i.r.p. for in-band emissions 1 W Channel access and occupation rules An adequate spectrum sharing mechanism shall be implemented.
-Devices must use Transmitter Power Control (TPC) and Dynamic Frequency Selection (DFS) mitigation techniques Maximum mean e.i.r.p. density for in- band emissions 50 mW/MHz in any 1 MHz band Transmitter Power Control (TPC) TPC shall provide on average, a mitigation factor of at least 3 dB on the maximum permitted output power of the systems; or, if transmitter power control is not in use, then the maximum permitted mean e.i.r.p. and the corresponding mean e.i.r.p. density limit shall be reduced by 3 dB Dynamic Frequency Selection (DFS) DFS is described in Recommendation ITU-R M. 1652-1 to ensure compatible operation with radiodetermination systems.
+Parameter Technical conditions Frequency band 5470-5725 MHz Permissible operation Indoor and outdoor use Installations in road vehicles are permitted only for Slave devices controlled by a fixed WAS/RLAN DFS Master device Installations in trains and aircraft (Note 3) and use for Unmanned Aircraft Systems are not permitted.
+Maximum mean e.i.r.p. for in-band emissions 1 W Exceptions: 200 mW maximum mean e.i.r.p. applies for installations in road vehicles Channel access and occupation rules An adequate spectrum sharing mechanism shall be implemented.
+Devices must use Transmitter Power Control (TPC) and Dynamic Frequency Selection (DFS) mitigation techniques Maximum mean e.i.r.p. density for in-band emissions 50 mW/MHz in any 1 MHz band Transmitter Power Control (TPC) TPC shall provide on average, a mitigation factor of at least 3 dB on the maximum permitted output power of the systems; or, if transmitter power control is not in use, then the maximum permitted mean e.i.r.p. and the corresponding mean e.i.r.p. density limit shall be reduced by 3 dB Dynamic Frequency Selection (DFS) DFS is described in Recommendation ITU-R M. 1652-1 [3] to ensure compatible operation with radiodetermination systems.
 The DFS mechanism shall also ensure that the probability of selecting a given channel will be the same for all available channels within the bands 5250-5350 MHz and 5470-5725 MHz.
 The intention is to provide, on average, a near-uniform spread of the loading of the spectrum.
-WAS/RLAN shall implement a Dynamic Frequency Selection providing a mitigation against interference to radar at least as efficient as DFS described in ETSI EN 301 893.
+WAS/RLAN shall implement a Dynamic Frequency Selection providing a mitigation against interference to radar at least as efficient as DFS described in ETSI EN 301 893 [9].
 Settings (hardware and/or software) of WAS/RLAN related to DFS shall not be accessible to the user if changing those settings result in WAS/RLAN no longer being compliant with the DFS requirements.
-This includes: a) not allowing the user to change the country of operation and/or the operating frequency band if that results in the equipment no longer being compliant with the DFS requirements and b) not accepting software and/or firmware which results in the equipment no longer being compliant with the DFS requirements.
+This includes: a) not allowing the user to change the country of operation and/or the operating frequency band if that results in the equipment no longer being compliant with the DFS requirements.